 When I think about my own dad this Father’s Day, I think about someone who radiated with the love of Christ wherever he went.
 From my earliest memories, I have always thought of God as a loving Father, patient and kind, who listens when I pray, and is quick to forgive.
-I have always known that He is there for me and that His love is unconditional and unending.
+I have always known that He is there for me and that His love is unconditional and everlasting.
 I think a lot of that is because that’s the way my earthly father made me feel.
 I only got to know my dad for fourteen years of my life before he passed away.
 But what he showed me was enough to last for a lifetime.
-And I am so thankful to God for him, and for his efforts to point me towards my Heavenly Father, who will never leave me.
+I am so thankful to God for my dad, and for his efforts to point me towards my Heavenly Father, who will never leave me.

 Now as a wife and mother, I love to watch how my husband relates to our sons.
 I love to see how their eyes light up when he walks through the door and they run to hug him.
 They know how much he loves them, and that they are safe when he is with them.
 He shows them what it means to be a man who loves God and cares for his family.

 Everyone’s family story is unique.
 If you had a wonderful father, that is a blessing.
 But maybe you had a father that was the complete opposite of a loving, and godly example.
 Or maybe you didn’t have a father around at all.

 In the same way, maybe your children are blessed with a father who is an example of God’s love.
 But for some, that may not be the case.

 If your father, or the father of your children is someone who exemplifies the love of God, that is a gift.
 Thank God, and let those dads know how much you appreciate them.